 You may wonder, “But surely a person should have the right to choose when and how they die?”

 You are now talking about suicide, not assisted suicide.
 The (tragic) act of suicide involves only one person.
 It’s an individual choice.

 However, assisted suicide is not a personal, individual choice.
 By definition, at least one other person needs to be involved for it to happen.
 Any attempts to safeguard it would involve even more people.
 Assisted suicide and euthanasia involve society – The slogan, “It’s my life, my choice” doesn’t apply.

 You may wonder, “But if assisted suicide is not legalised people would be kept alive in unbearable pain and agony.
 This is inhumane.
 We are more compassionate to animals!”

 Well… We keep animals in cramped factory farms, test cosmetics on them and put them down when care becomes too expensive.
+We kill horses with broken legs and dogs with rabies.
 All that, without them having a choice… This is no benchmark for how we should treat people…

 We’re not advocating that people are left to suffer.
 We want excellent holistic care to be available to each person and their loved ones: Care that addresses their physical, psychological, social and spiritual needs.
 We are advocating natural, yet comfortable and peaceful, death for every New Zealander.

 We’re not advocating that people be resuscitated or given treatment against their wishes.
 It’s already legal to refuse these.
 We’re not suggesting that people should be kept alive on life support against their wishes or for an unreasonable length of time.
 It’s already legal to refuse these medical interventions.
 Also, it’s important to know that switching off life support, and refusing treatment or resuscitation, are not euthanasia.